dunchuntey/dunchuntey/README.md

 Hello.
-I'm Louis, I've taken up learning Python.
-I'm clueless, we'll see.
+I'm Louis, I've taken up Python.
+We'll see.

 ### Currently
 I have a project up that it would be interesting to collaborate on, it's an [algorithmic musical scale generator](https://github.com/dunchuntey/skeletons).